madhusudhanjr/TigerSpike/README.md

 # Tech Stack details:

-Created couple of tests for the Repayments Calculator and Borrowing Calculator UI component in the manner it is intended.
+Created a Cucumber Feature file with a Scenario to verify the UI list item titles with that from the API endpoitn in the manner it is intended.

 1. Project Type: Maven
 2. Tool: